nightspirit/orengeo_pos/README.md

 ## Disclaimer

 I am no longer working for Orengeo team since 2014.
-This demo is only for display purpose in my portfolio and doesn't relate to Orengeo Inc. (Sadly, the company seems like discontinued sometime last year.)
+This demo is only for display purpose in my portfolio and doesn't relate to Orengeo Inc. (Sadly, the company seems discontinued sometime last year.)

 [About the demo](http://pofolio.cc/2013/11/04/Orengeo-POS-Revison-21/)